Secondary osteoarthritis – Special features in Rheumatoid Arthritis

 7. When is an artificial joint necessary?

-If the pain is persistent, mobility is severely limited, and conservative therapies no longer help, a hip or knee prosthesis is the only option.
+If the pain is persistent, mobility is severely restricted and conservative therapies no longer help, it is a Hip or knee prosthesis the only option.

 8. Are surgeries riskier for patients with rheumatism?

-Yes, due to osteoporosis, weakened soft tissues, and medication, the risk of infections and wound healing disorders is slightly higher.
-However, in specialized centers, these risks can be minimized.
+Yes, due to osteoporosis, weakened soft tissues and medication, the risk for infections and wound healing complications slightly higher.
+In specialized centers these risks can, however, be minimized.

 9. Which prostheses are suitable for rheumatism?

-Often, cemented prostheses are recommended because the bone quality may be reduced.
+Often cemented prostheses recommended, as bone quality may be reduced.
 Modern implants can be individually adapted to the joint situation.

 10. How long does an artificial joint last in patients with rheumatism?

-Even in patients with rheumatoid arthritis , hip and knee prostheses usually last many years.
-With modern materials, service lives of 15–20 years or more are possible – provided that aftercare is optimal.
+Even in Rheumatoid Arthritis Hüft- and knee prostheses usually last many years.
+Modern materials are service lives of 15–20 years and more possible – provided that aftercare is optimal.

 11. How does rehabilitation proceed after a prosthesis in rheumatism?